Executive Search in Canada’s Renewable Energy & Infrastructure

 • Alberta: Transitioning from oil and gas to renewable and carbon capture initiatives.

-• British Columbia: Offshore wind, LNG decarbonization, and sustainable construction.
+• British Columbia: Offshore wind, LNG decarbonisation, and sustainable construction.

 • Atlantic Canada: Advancing tidal energy and offshore wind technologies.